Mayurji/CAM-Dropping-Neurons/README.md

     Similarly now compare those with neurons of your model which has learnt to identify a scene but as i drop some of those neurons, it starts loses ability to
     understand its role and vaguely predicts with available neurons.
 Interest Concepts, Don't you think?

+# **Key Insights**

+1. #FewPowerfulUnits are enough for the Model to predict the class.
+2. #ClassActivationMap highlights the focus of units in an image, as the units are dropped.
+3. #Probability reduces for the Ground Truth label when few powerful units are dropped.
+4. #Probability gets shared across best alike other labels when units are dropped.
+5. #ObviousResult, Predicted Label changes as units are dropped.

 # **Installation**
 ```python